Western spotted skunk: Reproduction

 The western spotted skunk typically reaches sexual maturity faster than other skunk species.
 Western spotted skunks typically mate in September when females come into heat, although both sexes remain fertile for several months thereafter if they fail to breed early.
-After fertilisation, the embryo develops to the blastocyst stage, but then becomes dormant for several months before implanting in the uterine wall around April.
+After fertilization, the embryo develops to the blastocyst stage, but then becomes dormant for several months before implanting in the uterine wall around April.
 Including this period of delayed implantation, gestation lasts 230 to 250 days, with the litter of two to five young being born in May.
 These baby skunks are called kits.
 At birth, the young are blind and almost hairless, weighing around 11 g.
 At around 4 or 5 months of age, young females become sexually mature and the cycle starts again.
 Western spotted skunks have lived for almost ten years in captivity.

 Taxonomy and etymology

-The western spotted skunk (Spilogale gracilis) was first described by Clinton Hart Merriam in 1890; its specific name, gracilis, is derived from the Latin for "slender".
-There remains discussion on whether the western spotted skunk (S. gracilis) is a subspecies of the eastern spotted skunk (S. putorius), a common skunk in the eastern United States.
+The western spotted skunk was first described by Clinton Hart Merriam in 1890; its specific name, gracilis, is derived from the Latin for "slender".
+There remains discussion on whether the western spotted skunk is a subspecies of the eastern spotted skunk (S. putorius), a common skunk in the eastern United States.
 Many support the idea that the two species are more distinctly evolved because of contrasts in morphology, breeding strategy, and molecular data.
 There are currently seven recognized subspecies of S. gracilis that are indigenous to the western United States and northern Mexico, which were discovered in the late 1800s and early 1900s by biologists Merriam and Elliot.
 The different subspecies reside in select locations within the western spotted skunk territory and therefore are acclimated to specific climates and niches in these areas.